EverythingMe/sublime.me/README.md

 * Empower your sidebar with [SideBarEnhancements](https://github.com/titoBouzout/SideBarEnhancements/tree/st3)
 * never loose code again! with [local-history](https://github.com/vishr/local-history)
 * easily create new files with [AdvancedNewFile](https://github.com/skuroda/Sublime-AdvancedNewFile)
+* See location of file in focus in the sidebar with [SyncedSidebar] (https://github.com/sobstel/SyncedSideBar)